seabbs/blogdown-site/_posts/2017-01-31-FC-bad-debt.md

 | 2016 |       2.4 |                    5.7 |                              5.6 |                                        5.3 |                                                           4.9 |

-In future blogs I will be further exploring loan risk further and attempting to investigate investor risk in a variety of portfolio structures.
+In future blogs I will be further exploring loan risk and attempting to investigate investor risk in a variety of portfolio structures.
 I am particularly interested in exploring the default rate of loans over time, as increasing risk may indicate some beneficial strategies.
 Let me know if you have any blog ideas, some potential areas are:

 1. Adding estimated default for newly acquired loans, coupled with a range of scenarios for loan recoveries